maxx/alexa-nyc-mta/README.md

 Alexa skills API will only reach a service on https with a signed or self-signed (providec) certificate.
 Use the included example nginx virtual-host configuration to proxy to nodejs.

+* Not Affiliated with the New York City MTA

+This skill and its creator are not in any way affiliated with the NYC MTA.